mshavliuk/youtube-blocker-userscript/Contributing.md

 ## Other notes

 - If you have commit access to repository and want to make big change or not sure about something, make a new branch and open pull request.
-- We’re using [Prettier](https://github.com/prettier/prettier) to format code, so don’t worry much about code formatting.
 - Don’t commit generated files, like minified JavaScript.
 - Don’t change version number and change log.